 St. Francis Neighborhood Center is a nonprofit, 501(c)(3), community based organization in the Reservoir Hill area of Baltimore.
 Founded in 1963 as an outreach center for two local churches, was incorporated in 1972 as a neighborhood nonprofit corporation, independent of any church affiliation.
 Due to its unwavering dedication, the Center has become an iconic presence within the Reservoir Hill community.

-The Center is uniquely positioned to serve the Reservoir Hill region due to its long history of over 50 years and respect by all of the community.
-In 1995, we moved to this location when the City of Baltimore tore down our original structure on Whitelock, as well as others, to deter crime in a retail center on the street.
-When we moved here the Center had been turned into a church in 1975.
+The Center is uniquely positioned to serve the Reservoir Hill region due to its long history of over 60 years and respect by all of the community.
+In 1995, we moved to our current location at the corner of Linden and Whitelock after the City of Baltimore tore down our original structure along with the rest of the 900 block of Whitelock Street in an effort to curtail crime.
+The 900 block was once the neighborhood's main commercial strip, the absence of which is still felt today.
 Father Tom continued with ecumenical services, as part of community services the Center offered, until his death.

-The Center is active with the over 20 neighborhood coalitions, partnerships, and countless community organizations.
+The Center is active with countless other neighborhood coalitions, partners, and community organizations.
 The Center has been the only community organization of its kind in Reservoir Hill.
-The Center delivers wrap-around services, programs, and events to neighborhood's large and diverse community.
-The Center strives to give people hope for a better tomorrow by providing them with the tools they need for a better today.
-We are driven by community needs, evolving over our 50+ year history, and we have always held youth, family, and community programs and events.
+The Center delivers wrap-around services, programs, and events to the neighborhood's large and diverse community.

 Did You Know?